-Douglass Junior and Senior High School was the segregation-era high school for African Americans in Cabell County from its founding in 1893 until legal segregation ended in 1954.
-Douglass remained open until 1961, a reflection of both Huntington's reluctance to integrate and the black community's desire to maintain what had become an important institution for them.
-As an academic, social, and cultural center for black families in Huntington, the school had a profound and enduring impact on the city’s African American community over its seventy years.
-Notable graduates include Hal Greer, the first African American athlete at Marshall University and star 76ers basketball player, and Carter G. Woodson, a Harvard-trained scholar known as the father of black history.
+Constructed in 1924, Douglass Junior and Senior High School served the African American community of Huntington during the era of segregation until its closing in 1961 and now serves as the home of a variety of community organizations.
+This school was the second in Huntington to be named after Frederick Douglass and remained open until 1961, a reflection of both Huntington's reluctance to integrate and the Black community's desire to maintain what had become an important institution for them.
+As an academic, social, and cultural center for Black families in Huntington, the school had a profound and enduring impact on the city’s African American community over its seventy years.
+Notable graduates include Carter G. Woodson, a Harvard-trained scholar known as the father of Black History, and NBA All-star Hal Greer, the first African American athlete at Marshall University.
 The building, which currently houses a community medical outreach center, was added to the National Register of Historic Places in 1985.

 Henry Davis Hazelwood served as Douglass Junior and Senior High School’s first principal from 1925 until he retired in 1949.
 He was followed by Henry Smith Jones (1950–51), Leonard H. Glover (1952–55), and Joseph A. Slash (1955–61).
 Under Hazelwood’s leadership, Douglass was designated a first-class high school by the West Virginia Department of Education, and it was accredited by the North Central Association of Schools and Colleges in 1927.
 The school had a band, varsity athletic teams, choirs, and hosted various speakers and performers.
 Douglass Senior and Junior High School became a source of pride for Huntington’s African American community, as enrollment grew each year and its graduates went on to have successful careers.

 There are several notable alumni of Douglass Junior and Senior High School.
-Carter G. Woodson, regarded as the father of black history, attended the school at its first location.
+Carter G. Woodson, attended the school at its first location.
 In 1895, at the age of twenty, Woodson entered Douglass High School and graduated in only two years.
 After teaching for three years, Woodson returned to Douglass School in 1900 to serve as the principal while he worked on his Bachelor of Literature at Berea College, Kentucky.
 He went on to receive his M.A. from the University of Chicago in 1908 and became the second African American to earn a doctorate from Harvard in 1912.
-Woodson taught in schools across the country as well as in the Philippines, and served as the dean of West Virginia Collegiate Institute, later West Virginia State University.
+Woodson taught in schools across the country as well as in the Philippines and served as the dean of West Virginia Collegiate Institute, later West Virginia State University.
 He was an active member of the NAACP and wrote many books on African American history.
 Woodson founded the Association for the Study of Negro Life and History in 1915, developed Negro History Week in 1926, and published the first issue of the Negro History Bulletin in 1937.
-Together, these achievements have led Woodson to be called the father of black history.
+Together, these achievements have led Woodson to often be referred to as "The Father of Black History."

 Huntington native and musician Revella Hughes was a teacher at Douglass from 1932 to 1941.
 Born in 1895, Hughes received a Bachelor of Music from Howard University in 1917 and appeared in several Broadway shows in the 1920s.
 In 1932, she returned to Huntington to take care of her ailing mother.
 Hughes became the supervisor of public school music in the then-segregated schools and created the band at Douglass High School.
 She took her young musicians out into the community to perform at major events and for white civic groups.